Understanding MCP Servers

-Bundles are the core organizing principle of MCPBundles.
+MCP servers are the core organizing principle of MCPBundles.
 This page explains what they are, how they're categorized, and their lifecycle from creation to use.

-A bundle is a cloud-hosted collection of related tools exposed through a single MCP URL.
+An MCP server is a cloud-hosted collection of related tools exposed through a single MCP URL.

-Without bundles, you'd need to:
+Without them, you'd need to:

 - Add 50+ individual tool URLs to your AI